Skip to main content

 Although the name may sound intimidating, a frenulectomy is a common procedure that is performed to address a variety of medical issues related to the frenulum, but most commonly issues in the mouth of children and occasionally adults.
 During this simple procedure, the patient’s frenulum is either clipped or removed.

-What is a Frenulum?
+What Is A Frenulum?

 The frenulum is a small piece of tissue connecting your tongue, cheeks, and lips to your gums.
 Your body has several different frenums, but the most common frenums that require a frenulectomy are found within the mouth.